jmpz63/APM/_ADMIN/AI_QUICK_START_GUIDE.md

 ## 📋 **ROUTINE WORKFLOW** (Every Session)

 ### **🔍 Quick Assessment**
+1. **📋 CHECK TODO LIST FIRST**: Read `_ADMIN/todo.md` for current priorities and active missions
+2. **📊 Review Current Mission**: Check what tasks are marked as high priority or in progress
-1. Check git status for uncommitted changes
+3. Check git status for uncommitted changes
-2. Scan for new files or modifications
+4. Scan for new files or modifications
-3. Review last maintenance date in changelog
+5. Review last maintenance date in changelog
-4. Validate all 8 frameworks are accessible
+6. Validate all 8 frameworks are accessible

 ### **📊 Update Documentation**
 1. **Changelog**: Add entry to `_ADMIN/changelog.md`